 MIG welding can produce long stretches of material without stopping, creating efficiency advantages.

-Metal inert gas (MIG) welding, also called gas metal arc welding (GMAW), is a process in which an electric arc forms between a spool-fed wire electrode and metal workpieces.
+Metal inert gas (MIG), also called gas metal arc welding (GMAW), is a process in which an electric arc forms between a spool-fed wire electrode and metal workpieces.
 A MIG arc heats the workpieces quickly, causing them to melt and join almost instantly.
 Argon or helium shielding gas helps prevent atmospheric contamination of the workpiece.
-Equipment consists of a welding gun, a power supply, a shielding gas supply, and a wire-drive system which pulls the wire electrode from a spool and pushes it through the welding gun to the work.
+The equipment consists of a welding gun, a power supply, a shielding gas supply, and a wire-drive system that pulls the wire electrode from a spool and pushes it through the gun to the workpiece.